swcarpentry/board/governance.md

         website hosting).

     c.
-NumFOCUS must present a monthly financial statement to the SCF board.
+NumFOCUS must present a monthly financial statement to the SCF Steering Committee.

     d.
-All expenditures except those covered by Rule 7e below must be approved in advance by the Board of Directors, or by a sub-committee appointed by it.
+All expenditures except those covered by Rule 7e below must be approved in advance by the Steering Committee, or by a sub-committee appointed by it.

     e.
-The Executive Director may spend up to US$2000 per month on items whose individual cost is no greater than US$500 each without the prior approval of the Board of Directors, but must report all such expenditures to the Board of Directors in the month in which they occur.
+The Executive Director may spend up to US$2000 per month on items whose individual cost is no greater than US$500 each without the prior approval of the Steering Committee, but must report all such expenditures to the Steering Committee in the month in which they occur.

 8. The work of the Software Carpentry Foundation is done by core